san-zrl/chess_openings/chess_openings_blog.md

   <img alt="image" src="images/metadata.png">
 </p>

 I added an `opening_base` column that generalizes the particular opening to the root opening system.
 Chess openings are classified in a tree-like fashion.
 The tree starts at the opening system (e.g., Queen\'s Pawn Game) and then names the variants and sub-variants (e.g., Queen's Pawn Game: Colle System, Anti-Colle).
-There are complex openings with lots of variants for which a lot of theoretical research has been done, and less complex openings.
+There are complex openings with lots of variants for which a lot of theoretical esearch has been done, and less complex openings.
 In order to get reasonably sized classes, I decided to map the individual opening to its opening system which is stored in a separate column.

 For this article, I picked a sample file containing the metadata of 121,322 Lichess games with 9 attribute each: